 As simple as this may sound, moving on can be difficult.

-Unfortunately, healing from a cheating partner can be a tough experience.
+Unfortunately, healing from a cheating spouse can be a tough experience.
 So, it would be best if you decided to move through.

-Provided you’re having a hard time with your mental health as a result of a partner’s affair, meet with a trusted relation or a skilled private investigator.
+End your hard time with your mental health as a result of a cheating spouse by meeting with our skilled private investigator.